+Description

-Simple: you move, you hear it.
+Simple: you move, you hear.
 Highly intuitive, if not always musical.
 We could make different body parts create different sounds, but we don’t want to… This introduces a level of complexity that we do not want (at least not in the primary product).
 Such goes against the basic metaphor: you are the bird, etc.

 Features